Introducing The Dream Plus! And A Short Oral History of The Dream...

 The other thing is, is that no matter what we did, if we were going to continue doing a seasonal production of the dream, I mean, this is just something that I think a lot of people already know, but anytime that you're trying to put stories like that together, you have to have upfront money because you have to buy plane tickets.

 You've got to buy, exactly.
+You got to buy equipment.

+You've got to hire a production assistant when you get to to wherever you're going.
 You got to rent a car to drive into the middle of nowhere.

 You know, you got to get a hotel, et cetera.
+Not just the travel expenses either.

+Yeah.
 You have to hire, you know, make sure you're hiring fact checkers.

 You have to do some

-And I think that one thing about the way that we're operating now is if we do want to do more in-depth reporting on a certain subject, it doesn't have to be 10 episodes because that's what the
+babysitters and so many different things.
+And I think that one thing about the way that we're operating now is if we do want to do more in-depth reporting on a certain subject.

 network told us our contract required.
+Exactly.

 Although I don't mind that.
+I don't either.

-So if there's a story that's a really great story that's three episodes, we can look toward that.
+So if there's a story that's a really great story that's three episodes.
+Yeah.

+We can look toward that.
 We could look towards that.

-That's something that we can
+That's something that we can,

 that would be an option for us that would not exist.

-Which is why a lot of these, a lot of the seasonal shows end up being long
+a lot of the seasonal shows end up being long

 and sometimes longer than they need to be.

+Yeah.
 So anyways, it's about ad dollars.

-I mean, I don't think that's a big surprise to anyone, but we don't, because we didn't have the control over the ad dollars when we started doing this show, one of the core tenets was.
+I mean, I don't think that's a big surprise to anyone, but we don't, because we didn't have the control over the ad dollars when we started doing this show, one of the core tenets was, We're going to talk about whatever

+we want.
 Find interesting, really.

 we didn't follow our own.

-Shout out, Laura, shout out Peter Clowney.
+Yeah, shout out Laura.
+Shout out Peter Clowney.

+Rad.
 Lots of rad people.

+Plenty of rad people.
 But here we are now.

 I think also